• Home

 • Tingling pain that can occur before the rash appears.

-Shingles vaccination prevention is the best course of action to avoid a prolonged illness, including long-term nerve damage.
+Shingles vaccination prevention is the best action to avoid a prolonged illness, including long-term nerve damage.

 “The pain from shingles has been compared to childbirth or passing a kidney stone,” according to the Centers for Disease Control.
 “It can last for months or years after the rash goes away.
-Shingles vaccine can help prevent shingles and the complications from the disease.”
+A shingles vaccine can help prevent shingles and the complications from the disease.”

 Does the VA Offer the Shingles Vaccine?